IQ Glass Solutions LTD, Sky House, Raans Road, Amersham, HP6 6FT

 This privacy element is reversed at night when the light levels internally are higher than the internal light levels; this allows the glass to appear transparent and removes the element of privacy to the glass faces.

 The high level of solar control helps to keep the interior spaces cool, whilst giving this part of our glazing showroom a unique design.
-From the inside, you are able to see out clearly which has caught a few people out when they're bene fixing their hair in the glass!
+From the inside, you are able to see out clearly which has caught a few people out when they have been fixing their hair in the glass!

 Seeing these types of unique technical glazing solutions in person helps to appreciate the full effect, as well as having a technical sales advisor on hand throughout your visit to answer any questions about the solutions you see.